dodobrands/WebAuthn.Net/src/WebAuthn.Net/README.md

 ### Authentication ceremony

-Also, this process can be referred to as "Verifying an Authentication Assertion".
+This process is detailed in the ["7.2.
+Verifying an Authentication Assertion"](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#sctn-verifying-assertion) section of the WebAuthn specification.

 The essence of the process comes down to comparing the `credentialId` and `userHandle` (in the case of Passkeys), which were created during the registration ceremony, with the data stored on the backend to authenticate the user.